Gliafy/GE-Retro-Project/README.md

 - Ming Hei Chan: C20342893

 # Description of the Project
-### An alien in a blender inside a kitchen setting you can interact with surrounded by other interactable objects such as:
+## An alien in a blender inside a kitchen setting you can interact with:
+### Other Interactables
 - Interactable Alien Belly Dancing
 - Ferris Wheel
 - Bouncy Ball Container